Whistleblowing Policy

 Colleagues

-All colleagues have the responsibility to use this Whistleblowing Policy as appropriate, ensuring that any breach or suspected breach is reported as soon as is possible.
+All colleagues have the responsibility to use this Whistleblowing policy as appropriate, ensuring that any breach is reported at the correct time and in the correct manner, wherever possible.

 Managers

-Line managers have the responsibility for responding to any employee who raises a whistleblowing concern with them, seeking appropriate support from other departments as required.
+Line Managers have the responsibility of responding to any member of their team or any other colleague who raises a whistleblowing complaint to them, seeking the appropriate support from other departments (HSEQ, HR, etc) as required.

-Mark Keily, HSEQ Director, has been appointed as the Company’s Designated Whistleblowing Officer (DWO).
+The Group Board has appointed Charlotte Bennett, People Director as the Company’s Designated Whistleblowing Officer (DWO).

-The HSEQ and HR departments will provide impartial advice and guidance to all parties involved in the application of the Whistleblowing Policy (which department will support the process will depend on the nature of the complaint raised).
+The People team are responsible for ensuring the Policy is followed and applied fairly.
+The People team will provide impartial advice and guidance to all parties involved in the application of the Whistleblowing Policy.

-The HR department will retain copies of all documentation gathered or produced as part of the process in line with GDPR guidelines.
+The People team will retain copies of all documentation gathered or produced as part of the process in line with GDPR guidelines.
+They are also responsible for monitoring and updating relevant policies and procedures.

 Process